 If you’re behind in paying your bills, or a creditor’s records mistakenly make it appear that you are, a debt collector may be contacting you.

-Some collection agencies are departments or subsidiaries of the company that owns the original debt.
-Typically these type of collection agencies try to collect debts for several months before passing it to a third-party agency or selling the debt and writing off most of its value “charge off”.
+Some collection agencies are internal departments or subsidiaries of the company that owns the original debt.
+Typically these types of collection agencies try to collect debts for several months before passing them on to a third-party agency or selling the debt in its entirety.

 The term collection agency is usually applied to third-party agencies, called such because they were not a party to the original contract.

 The creditor may also assign accounts to collection servicer on a contingency-fee basis.

 The collection agency servicing the account makes money only if payment is collected from the debtor.

 Depending on the type of debt, the age of the account and how many attempts have already been made to collect on it, the fee could range from 10% to 50%.